EMSC-CSEM/webservices101/README.md

  6. Collect Felt reports (*Testimonies* web service)
 	 > 1. Find how many testimonies EMSC has collected for the  M7.1 Puebla, Mexico earthquake
 	 > 2. Get all testimonies

-Everytime we can complete the tutorial :
- * via the GUI of web services,
- * or via a scripting approach and the [Jupyter Notebook](https://github.com/EMSC-CSEM/webservices101/blob/master/emsc_services.ipynb) gives you a complete walkthrough with python and linux shell.

 ### Helper functions in python
 ---